HBalija/tdd-drf-docker/README.md

-## Django DRF Rest API with TDD using Docker and Jenkins
+## Django DRF Rest API with TDD using Docker and Travis CI

 ### Quickstart